danbev/learning-v8/README.md

 ```c++
   v8::internal::Object** gl = ((v8::internal::Object**)(*global));
 ```
-We use the dereference operator to get the value of a Local, which is just of type `T*`, a pointer to the type the Local.
+We use the dereference operator to get the value of a Local (*global), which is just of type `T*`, a pointer to the type the Local.
 We are then casting that to be of type pointer-to-pointer to Object.
 ```
   gl         Object*         Object
 +-----+      +------+      +-------+